mitsuba-renderer/drjit/docs/unused/advanced.rst

 .. warning::

-    Enoki's integer precomputed division operator does not support dividends equal to :math:`\pm 1` (all other values are permissible).
+    Dr.Jit's integer precomputed division operator does not support dividends equal to :math:`\pm 1` (all other values are permissible).
 This is an inherent limitation of the magic number & shift-based algorithm used internally, which simply cannot represent this dividend.
-Enoki will throw an exception when a dividend equal to :math:`\pm 1` is detected in an application compiled in debug mode.
+Dr.Jit will throw an exception when a dividend equal to :math:`\pm 1` is detected in an application compiled in debug mode.